-Consult the Generac generator owner's manual in your Motor Home Operations Manual binder for complete instructions on starting and stopping the generator.
+Consult the Generac generator owner's manual in your Owner InfoCase for complete instructions on starting and stopping the generator.

-Basic Generator Operation:
+Basic Generator Operation: Starting:

-- Reduce all electrical loads.
-(Shut of lights, fans, appliances, etc.) - If the generator has not been run for two weeks or more, you may need to prime the fuel system before attempting to start. - Press the starter switch and hold on until generator engine is running. - Allow engine to stabilize and run smoothly before turning electrical equipment on. - Do not overload generator by turning too many items on.
-See load chart for estimation of typical RV loads. - Before shutting generator down, turn off electrical loads and let engine run at no-load for a few minutes to cool down whenever possible. - See Manufacturer's information for specific instructions.
+- See the generator manufacturer's operating guide in your Owner InfoCase for specific instructions. - Reduce all electrical loads.
+(Shut off lights, fans, appliances, etc.) - If the generator has not been run for two weeks or more, you may need to prime the fuel system before attempting to start.
+See the generator manufacturer's operating guide in your Owner InfoCase for procedure. - Press the generator starter switch on and hold until generator engine is running, then release. - Let the engine to stabilize and run smoothly before turning on appliances or electrical equipment. - Do not overload generator by turning on too many items.
+Overloading will cause the circuit breaker on the generator to trip.
+If this happens, the generator will run but no electricity will be present in the coach.
+You must then reset the circuit breaker on the side of the generator.
+Refer to the output specifications of your generator in the generator manufacturer's manual.
+Then see the following electrical load chart to estimate your typical loads. - Before shutting generator down, turn off electrical loads and let engine run at no-load for a few minutes to cool down whenever possible. - Press the generator switch Off and hold until the generator engine comes to a complete stop.